Rough0912/General-Physics-Spheroidal-Earth/README.md

 * **Force Visualization:** Calculates and applies the Coriolis force and apparent gravitational force in geodetic coordinates.
 * **Trajectory Plotting:** Replicates the zigzag inertial oscillations (sphere) and clockwise inertial loops (spheroid) for equatorial and Northern Hemisphere launches.

+## 📊 Simulation Outputs
+When you run the script, it automatically generates and saves the following files in the project directory:
+* **Static Trajectory Plots (`.png`)**: High-resolution graphs comparing the puck's path on a sphere vs. a spheroid.
+* **Animated Visualizations (`.gif`)**: Dynamic animations showing the real-time movement and Coriolis deflection over the simulation period.

 ## ⚙️ Requirements
 To run the simulation scripts, you will need **Python 3.8+** and the following libraries:
 * `numpy` (for numerical and vector calculations)